 Whenever you present a character who is going through with an abortion, you have to convince your audience that she didn’t have a choice, that it was the only way.
-Problem is, Veronica did have a choice, she chose her ‘potential’ over her child.
+The problem is, Veronica did have a choice, she chose her ‘potential’ over her child.
 The baby’s father did not pressure her into terminating her pregnancy like many other men would, he wanted to step up, marry her and be a father, she didn’t care.
 As a matter of fact, she took his engagement ring and pawned it in order to pay for the abortion…and somehow HE is the bad guy because he acts ‘creepy’.
-His creepiness wasn’t a problem however when she was having sex with him all over Missouri, he just became an asshole when she got knocked up, remember you are supposed to root for this person.
+His creepiness wasn’t a problem for her however when she was having sex with him all over Missouri, he just became an asshole when she got knocked up, remember you are supposed to root for this person.

 Did her family pressure her to get rid of her baby because it would ruin her life?
 No. Her mother doesn’t even show up until the last 2 minutes of the film.
 What about peer pressure?
 Did her school make her life such as living hell that she could no longer take the abuse?
 They didn’t even know until the final minute.
 Veronica has a future at Brown University, you can’t let a baby stop you from going to Brown, Brown is your future, your life would literally be over if you chose family over Brown.

 The only person you are supposed to like in this film is Veronica’s sort of not really friend, Bailey.
 Why?
-Well she’s
+Well, she’s

-In the bizarro reality of clown world, our protagonists and those who identify with them believe that they are the Marvel superheroes in a world full of right wing Hydra agents.
+In the bizarro reality of the clown world, our protagonists and those who identify with them believe that they are the Marvel superheroes in a world full of right wing Hydra agents.
 These are people who believe that they are the most passionate and genuine people on the planet and they use films like this to gaslight their own morality.

-In reality, they are the most vapid, self absorbed, and borderline evil people on the planet.
+In reality, they are the vapidest, self-absorbed, and borderline evil people on the planet.
 Much like our protagonists, everything is about them and to hell with everybody else.
-Who cares if you actually want to be part of a support system that is loving, caring, and willingly to be there with you through the roughest of time because Goddammit, it’s my body and my choice…to kill my child.
+Who cares if you actually want to be part of a support system that is loving, caring, and willing to be there with you through the roughest of time because Goddammit, it’s my body and my choice…to kill my child.
 Fuck you Missouri state legislature (Actual line from the movie).
 It’s YOUR fault my boyfriend and I have sex at every location west of Busch Stadium, it’s YOUR fault that I drove 900 miles without telling a soul putting my life in danger, it’s YOUR fault that I have a group of crazy Christians trying to save my child.
 I wouldn’t be in this position if it wasn’t for YOU Republicans!!!!

 The pro-choice movement comes down to a lack of personal responsibility and that isn’t a conspiracy theory.
 Because if you let them tell their own story which Unpregnant does to a tee, they will show you the whole story, even the parts they didn’t want you to know.
-That’s why I recommend the film despite it being pure garbage, because if you give your enemy enough rope, they will hang themselves.
+That’s why I recommend the film despite it being pure garbage because if you give your enemy enough rope, they will hang themselves.